 I really don’t think you know exactly how you’re going to parent until you’re there.
-Prior to having Isabelle, I probably didn’t give much thought to the question “what is attachment parenting?”
-We, like most parents, had everything in place ready for the baby.
+Prior to having our daughter, I probably didn’t give much thought to attachment parenting.
+I didn’t really know what it was.
+There’s a chance I thought it was probably some sort of natural, or green parenting, but I don’t think I ever really asked the question “What is attachment parenting?”

+When we had our daughter, we had everything we thought we would need.
 We had the cot, the pram, the moses basket, and we even had the bottle feeding stuff despite having no intention of using it.
 But in the end, we barely needed any of it.
-Apparently, we’re pretty much fully down the route of attachment parenting, and it wasn’t even a choice we made all that consciously.
+Instead, we inadvertently went down the route of attachment parenting, and we had no idea we were even doing it.

 So What Is Attachment Parenting?

 Attachment parenting is basically a form of parenting where you connect yourself with your baby as much as possible.
 Generally it consists of the following:

 Holding and carrying the baby as much as possible

 Attending to their cries quickly without letting them ‘cry it out’.